Skip to main content

 For both equations and inequalities, it is often helpful to “clear denominators” if there are any fractions present.
 This is done by identifying the “least common denominator” for the fractions that are present, and multiplying on each side by that number.
 This lets you avoid some fraction arithmetic that could lead to human error.

 A proportional equation uses two ratios that should be equal to each other, for situations where two quantities change together.
 One example might use a ratio of how much of a substance is dissolved in how much of a certain liquid.
-Typically one ratio has two known numbers, and the other ration has one known number and one unknown variable.
+Typically one ratio has two known numbers, and the other ratio has one known number and one unknown variable.

 Checkpoint 2.6.7.